 The Bundelkhand cuisines are influenced by their historic rulers and their climate and geographical condition, they have their own unique Bhundeli hospitality.
 The main dishes are Murar Ke Kebabs, Kodu Til Ka Baat (rice with black sesame) and the Bhundeli Ghost.
 The upper eastern valley of the Narmada is influenced by Rajasthani, Gujarati, Maharashtrian and a tribal style of cooking and is called Mahalkhoshal Cuisine.
 There taste has evolved with time and modernity while retaining much of its authenticity.
-Some of the region’s favourite are Meva Bati, Gulab Jamun, and Tikkis.
+Some of the region’s favorite are Meva Bati, Gulab Jamun, and Tikkis.

 Bhopal has a lot of non-vegetarian dishes and is called “Meat Lovers Paradise”.
 Their Sheek Kebab made of minced lamb, fresh mint, curry paste, green chilies, etc. the Keema Pulav, the Chicken or Mutton pilaf are very popular and in the end, comes the “Bhopaali Paan.”